 Phanteks is one of the best and most popular case manufacturers around, and their Eclipse series of cases has become a fan favorite among PC builders.
 The series aims to provide a premium product at a reasonable price that has all the essentials for a great case but eliminates any unnecessary bells and whistles in order to save costs.
 This trend carries over to the Phanteks Eclipse P400A which is one of the very best cases you can buy under $70.

 All in all, the Phanteks P400A presents a pretty unbeatable value when priced at $69.99.
-The front mesh panel combined with the extensive radiator and storage drive support easily makes it a recommendation if you are looking for a versatile case under $70.
+The front mesh panel combined with the extensive radiator and storage drive support easily makes it a recommendation if you are looking for the best overall PC case under $70.